-The recommendation report along with the Grant Agreement (if report recommends approval) is forwarded to Council or Council's designated for consideration.
-If Council or Council's designate approves the application and grant agreement, the agreement is executed (signed and dated) by City officials and a copy is provided to the applicant.
+If Council or Council's designate approves the application and grant agreement, the agreement will be forwarded to the applicant to be dated and signed.
+Once the signed agreement has been returned to the City, along with a fee to cover the costs of the title search, the agreement can executed (signed and dated) by City officials and a copy is provided to the applicant.